anyaevostinar/anyaevostinar.github.io/classes/201-w21/syllabus.md

 * Ask questions and reach out for help:
 Even though we aren't face to face this term, there are still lots of ways to get help.
 If you have a question about something, chances are other people do too.
-By asking questions during our synchronous Q&A time, on Piazza, and in office hours, you'll keep up with the course and gain a deeper understanding of the concepts.
+By asking questions during our synchronous Q&A time, on the forum, and in office hours, you'll keep up with the course and gain a deeper understanding of the concepts.

 ## Late Policies
 Because I know that personal or tech difficulties may arise at times during the term, all homework assignments have a 48-hour, no questions asked extensions policy.
 If you have a tech issue, a health issue, or some other issue that impedes making the deadline, use this policy.
-You need to just notify me that you're using the policy before the deadline.
+You just need to notify me that you're using the policy before the deadline.
 If you are unable to notify me, please just still let me know when you are able and I'll work with you.
 Extensions beyond the 48-hour policy will only be considered in extenuating circumstances.

 Activities and quizzes do not have a built in extensions policy.
 If something is interfering with your ability to do your work, please reach out.
 Generally, late work outside of the 48 hour homework extension will not be accepted unless we have had a conversation and I agree that an extension makes sense.
-If at all possible, this conversation should occur prior to the late work (you might have this conversation in writing by reaching out privately on Piazza), and if that is not possible, you should reach out to me as soon as possible after you realize that extenuating circumstances will lead the work to be late.
+If at all possible, this conversation should occur prior to the late work (you might have this conversation in writing via email), and if that is not possible, you should reach out to me as soon as possible after you realize that extenuating circumstances will lead the work to be late.
 Depending on the nature of the circumstances, I may also ask you to chat with someone in the Dean of Students office, as they can assist you in managing circumstances that may require accommodations in multiple classes.

 ## How to Get Help